KNDS: Products

 In June 2018, the German and French ministries of defence signed a letter of intent for KNDS to develop the Main Ground Combat System (MGCS), a common main battle tank, and the Common Indirect Fire System, a common 155 mm self-propelled artillery gun.

 KNDS tanks were able, as of 2024, to operate jointly with other ground, aerial and robotic vehicles through the use of multi-layer data networks.
 The main interface backbone is fully digital, via dual data bus and dual Ethernet, with a modular design, fully scalable and with an open upgradable architecture.
 All its functions are implemented in software.
 Thanks to the latest generation computing systems (hardware) high-performance calculations are implemented in real time, while there is availability of services in the whole range of high-speed data networks.

 Leopard 2 upgrade

 One of KNDS's first projects was upgrading the Leopard 2, with a focus on increasing effectiveness against contemporary threats like anti-tank guided missiles and the Russian T-14 Armata tank.

-Common Indirect Fire System
+CAPINT

-The Common Indirect Fire System (CIFS) is a French-German program to develop a 155mm self-propelled artillery gun.
-Introduction of the CIFS is scheduled for 2040.
+CAPINT (CAPacité INTermédiaire / Intermediary Capability) is a Main Battle Tank.
+Built on an enhanced chassis based on a Leopard 2 A8 latest version and a KNDS France ASCALON unmanned turret; CAPINT serves as KNDS’ proposal for France’s new armoured combat system.
+Unveiled at Eurosatory 2026, CAPINT is envisioned as an intermediate capability to bridge the gap between France's Leclerc XLRs and the eventual MGCS.
+It is envisioned as operating alongside unmanned ground vehicle 'wingmen', with notional roles including the counter-UAV and beyond line-of-sight attack missions.